Available today are: magpie, kingfisher, hawfinch, and golden oriole. Choose a species from drop-down menu below.

 Each paper mache figure is free-standing or free-hanging.
 If they get dusty, just wipe them clean.
 They shouldn’t be dropped, left outside, trodden on, exposed to long periods of dampness, or left in reach of cats or children!
 Despite their cuteness, they are not toys.

 If you’d like me to make a paper mache bird especially for you, just ask me.
-Each is made from scratch, so allow me a minimum of 4 weeks to create your bird.
-Depending on size and complexity they cost between £65 to £125, plus P&P.
+Each is made from scratch, so allow me an absolute minimum of 4 weeks to create your bird (I can probably make it faster, but I don’t make promises I can’t keep).
+Depending on size and complexity they cost between £85 to £160, plus P&P.

-golden oriole, waxwing, keel-billed toucan, passenger pigeon, great tit, badger
+magpie, robin, song thrush, Mrs Kingfisher, hawfinch, golden oriole, passenger pigeon, great tit, lapwing